tpantsar/google-calendar-api/backend/README.md

-## Download and add credentials.json file to the root of the project
+## credentials.json and token.json file will be generated when authenticating with Google Calendar API

 https://console.cloud.google.com/apis/credentials?project=unique-acronym-406815